PranavKrishnaTeja/PranavKrishnaTeja/README.md

 Hi 👋 My name is PRANAV KRISHNA TEJA
 ====================================

-Current Computer Science Grad Student at Wayne State University, Schwab and Wipro Alumni
+Currently working as a Backend Developer in Schwab, Wayne State University and Wipro Alumni
 --------------------

 I've been learning to code for 5 years.
 After completing my university, I started with HTML,CSS,JavaScript and later started to work as ServiceNow Developer since then.....

-*   🌍  I'm based in Detroit
+*   🌍  I'm based in Austin
 *   ✉️  You can contact me at [pranav.krishnateja@gmail.com](mailto:pranav.krishnateja@gmail.com)
-*   🤝  I'm open to collaborating on Machine Learning, Integrations
+*   🤝  I'm open to collaborating on Machine Learning, Integrations, Solving LeetCode, Hackathons
 *   ⚡  I use lightmode.....Don't tell anyone

 ### Skills